jlempen/Surface-Book-3-OpenCore/README.md

 Only the battery of the clipboard (tablet part of the laptop) is detected by macOS.
 The much larger battery in the keyboard deck is not appearing in the power settings.

-The keyboard and the trackpad are disabled after reattaching the clipboard (tablet part of the laptop) to the keyboard deck.
+The keyboard and the trackpad are unresponsive after reattaching the clipboard (tablet part of the laptop) to the keyboard deck.
 The touchscreen is still working, though.

 The cameras are not working at all.